Your NYIT Plan

 Your Future Has Already Started

-While you’re an NYIT student, you be thinking about what you’ll do after graduation.
+While you’re a NYIT student, you should be thinking about what you’ll do after graduation.
 Your degree will be a passport to career opportunities around the world.
 Plan for your future success today by visiting the Office of Career Services and exploring our professional development resources.

 Your First Year

 You should already start to think about the career you want.
 Start off with a visit the Office of Career Services, where we’ll assess your professional goals, academic strengths, and personal interests to help find the right career for you.
 In addition, you should: